 More of that would certainly be welcome!
 But kickoffs and punts, too, need improvement.
 It almost seems poetic that on the one kickoff Moody failed to push through the back of the end zone, he got hurt after needing to block the returner himself.
 Shanahan's special teams units have operated under a risk-avoidance policy, and that has given an edge to seemingly every opponent they've played.
 Perhaps that's the key - until San Francisco scares opponents on punt and kickoff returns (and gets their kicker back fully healthy), they won't be able to dominate opponents they way they have the past few years.

-But until they're ready to do that, it also stands to reason they should eliminate all risk entirely.
+But until they're ready to do that, it's easy to wonder if they should try to eliminate all risk entirely.
 Never return the ball, unless forced to.
 Never let the opposition return, risk kickoffs sailing out of bounds and punts going a little short if need be.
 Don't run back punts, just let them bounce however far they'll go.
 If risk avoidance is truly the only way, then that's the way it'll have to look; ugly, painful, and boring.

 Hopefully, the 49ers coaching staff figures out what needs to be done to truly be competitive in that game phase, despite the limitations they have.
 It certainly won't be easy, given the inconsistency they already have on the offense and defensive sides.
 It might even lose them a few games.
 But the broader undercurrent of this season has been that despite being over-equipped and over-producing, the 49ers have found ways to lose games this season by following the flow.